Big Sam (musician): Career

-Big Sam's Funky Nation became his main band, which performed at Bonnaroo, Gathering of the Vibes, New Orleans Jazz & Heritage Festival, Voodoo Music Experience, South By Southwest, and on the television show Austin City Limits.
-Big Sam's Funky Nation is primarily a funk and rock band that has elements of traditional jazz, contemporary jazz, acid jazz, dance, hard rock, and punk.
+Big Sam's Funky Nation became his main band, which performed at Bonnaroo, Gathering of the Vibes, the New Orleans Jazz & Heritage Festival, Voodoo Music Experience, South By Southwest, and on the television show Austin City Limits.
+Big Sam's Funky Nation is primarily a funk and rock band that has elements of traditional and contemporary jazz, acid jazz, dance, hard rock, and punk.

-Williams is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk and jazz.
-In the film, Big Sam's Funky Nation performs "Bah Duey Duey" with guest Troy Andrews.
+Williams is interviewed on screen and appears in performance footage in the 2005 documentary film Make It Funky!, which presents a history of New Orleans music and its influence on rhythm and blues, rock and roll, funk, and jazz.
+In the film, Big Sam's Funky Nation performs "Bah Duey Duey" with guest Troy Andrews (Trombone Shorty).

 Williams had a recurring role in the HBO series Treme.
 The series followed residents of New Orleans as they tried to rebuild their lives after Hurricane Katrina.

 Williams proposed to his wife on stage at the New Orleans Jazz & Heritage Festival on May 4, 2014.
-In 2014 he played on the Durango Blues Train with other blues artists.
+In 2014, he played on the Durango Blues Train with other blues artists.